 At a modern tea shop, you will learn the Japanese art of brewing green tea.
 How to make the perfect cup every time at home, and the finer points of tasting the subtle changes of brewing tea leaves multiple times.

 The oldest shopping street in Nagoya is Endoji which you will visit next.
 Here you will find the old next to the new.
-Shrines and temples have been here since the beginning of Nagoya next to sandwich shops and bouldering gyms.
+And lots and lots of street food.
+Try some sweet and savory local specialties only found here in Endoji.

-Meet your guide at the Nikko Style Nagoya hotel lobby.
-After a short introduction, walk to Shikemichi.
+Meet your guide at Kokusai Center Station Exit 2.
+After a short introduction, walk for 5 minutes to Shikemichi.